 According to the most recent statistics, there are more than 18 million veterans living in the U.S. today.
-According to the Centers for Diseases Control and Prevention (CDC), veterans account for 30 percent of the estimated 3,000 mesothelioma cases diagnosed each year and the 10,000 annual deaths from all asbestos-related diseases.
+According to the Centers for Disease Control and Prevention (CDC), veterans account for 30 percent of the estimated 3,000 mesothelioma cases diagnosed each year and the 10,000 annual deaths from all asbestos-related diseases.

 Prior to the mid-1970s, the unrivaled properties of asbestos made it a highly desirable shipbuilding material.
 Generally, reliable work histories provide the most practical and useful measure of occupational asbestos exposure.
 Navy jobs that were at high risk of long-term asbestos exposure include boilermen, pipefitters, hull technicians, welders, machinist mates, damage controlmen, shipbuilders, electrician's mates, and machinery repair technicians.